Spring 2026 Courses @ WSU

 Full WSU Course List

-Summer College Classes (on campus)
+Spring Early College Course (on campus)

 • Introduction to basic concepts related to business practices; includes examination of local, regional and national organizations in the business world.
 3 Credits